nerves-hub/nerves_key/README.md

 1. Provision blank ATECC508A/608A devices - this includes private key generation
 2. Storage for serial number and one-time calibration data (useful if primary storage is on a removable MicroSD card)
-3. Support for Microchip's compressed X.509 certificate format for interop with C libraries
+3. Support for Microchip's compressed X.509 certificate format to work with Microchip's C libraries
 4. Support for signing device certificates so that devices can be included in a PKI
 5. Support for storing a small amount of run-time configuration in unused data